Ash080/Ash080/README.md

 - 👋 Hi, I’m Johnrey Apostol but you can call me Ash in virtual world!
 Currently 4th year IT student in Pangasinan State University😉
 - 👀 I’m interested in ...
-Future
+Playing Online Games
 - 🌱 I’m currently learning ... frontend
 - 💞️ I’m looking to collaborate on ... ("")
 - 📫 How to reach me ...
 Gmail: johnreyapostol16@gmail.com